 Consultation with the Hawkesbury Sports Council revealed a rise in participation numbers for cricket and rugby league - the two sports currently using Peel Park.
-In addition, the Sports Council reports the netball facilities at nearby Turnball Oval are at capacity.
+In addition, the Sports Council reports the netball facilities at nearby Turnbull Oval are at capacity.
+Discussions with Colo Soccer indicate that additional areas suitable for training will be required to meet expected future demand.